inko-lang/website/source/faq.html.md

 Lambdas are blocks that can't capture any local variables.
-They are primarily used for spawning processes, or starting other operations where the block may outlive the scope that it is defined in.
+They are primarily used for spawning processes, or starting other operations where the block may outlive the scope that it's defined in.

 ### What was the inspiration for the error handling model of Inko?